 We have suspended the UKC Logbooks Top Ascents and Conditions pages and we will no longer accept ascents dated from 23rd March onwards.
 You can still upload your historic ascents.

 Good short routes, and some superb bouldering in the V1 to V7 range with one hard (V11) traverse.

 This crag is very hard to find the first (or even the second or third) time.
 It is best reached from the highest point on the Warton to Crag Foot road (GR SD487724).
 There is a five bar gate (memorial sign on wall adjacent) on the NE side of the road with a small parking spot about 80 metres NW.
 Follow the track through the gate till it peters out near two old baths.
 Ignore path continuing to a prominent gate in the same line.
 Instead, bear right towards a fence about 100m away.
 From the fence corner go left up a grassy sward to cross a stile through another barbed wire fence.
 The path leads quickly to a rocky outcrop (bit of wall visible on your right).
 Go right above the outcrop and contour for about 80m to find a small but well-worn path through dense scrub on your left.
-This path emerges soon on more open terrain – bear left over a bit of sloping limestone pavement.
-The top of the crag – it lies in a bit of a hollow – may be seen about 100m ahead.
-The rest is obscured by scrub and trees till you get close.
-10 minutes from road if you don’t get lost.
+This path emerges soon on more open terrain.
+Bear left and head through some scruffy scrub to find the crag skulking in some trees.